Yomano/yomano/README.md

 ## Yomano?

 It's a joke name.
 The name is close to the original Yeoman.
 Besides, in Portuguese, Yomano sounds like *Yo-bro*, in English.
 Am I a kid?
 No, why?

+Another thing, that makes me sad, is that when I started to look for a place to promote Yomano I found [Yoga](https://github.com/raineorshine/generator-yoga)!
+It's a Yeoman generator but the idea behind it is **too much** close to the ideas I had to Yomano.
+It uses ejs templates and weird file names to control installation too.
+If I knew about it before, I could have saved the time that took me to create Yomano.
+Check it out.

 ## Developing